ahmetkeremburak/Random-Person-Generator/README.md

 # Random-Person-Generator
-First homework for Java programming class in Sakarya University
+This is a simple Java project for Java Programming class in Sakarya University.
+There are two projects in this repo.
+One for generating a person, other for calling generated person's info.